Zemerr/SnakeGame/README.md

 # SnakeGame
 My first Cpp game

-Compile files with commands:    <code>cmake . -Bbuild && cmake --build ./build</code>    that will callCMakeand build an app.
+Compile files with commands:    <code>cmake . -Bbuild && cmake --build ./build</code>    that will call CMake and build an app.

 # Screenshots: